StorjOld/hashserv/README.md

 **tldr;** A federated server for building blockchain notarized Merkle trees.

 # API
-Add a hash to the queue for the next block:
+Add a hash to the queue for the next block.
+Will return the block number that the data will be inserted into.

 	GET /api/submit/<sha256_hash>
 	Parameters: